Devographics/StateOfJS-legacy/README.md

 ### Coding style

-This project use prettier, which you can run using this command:
+This project uses prettier, which you can run using this command:

 ```bash
 make fmt
 ```

-There's another command which only check if the code was formatted as expected:
+There's another command which only checks if the code was formatted as expected:

 ```bash
 make fmt_check
 ```

-The project also uses eslint to enforce good practice and consistency, the configuration is common to the whole project, to run it:
+The project also uses ESLint to enforce good practice and consistency, the configuration is common to the whole project, to run it:

 ```bash